 5.3.
-Chart 1 overleaf illustrates that further savings will be required beyond 2020-21 to plan for a balanced budget over the next three years to 2023-24.
+Chart 1 on the previous page illustrates that further savings will be required beyond 2020-21 to plan for a balanced budget over the next three years to 2023-24.
 Should the Authority decide to freeze Council Tax in 2020-21 (Option A) and the following three years then the MTFP forecasts that further savings of up to £7.8m need to be planned for.